2lindell/advent/docs/source.txt

 	otherwise if destiny is nothing:
 		continue the action;
 	otherwise:
-		move player to destiny as going.
+		move player to destiny as going;
+		rule succeeds.

 Section -